-Refer to Figure 22 for the location components used in this procedure on the specific model of UHS heater being serviced.
+Refer to Figure 16 for the location components used in this procedure.

 - 1. Obtain the necessary equipment: - a.
 Manometer to read pressure in inches of water column - b.
-1/8" pipe nipple ( $1/\overline{8}$ " thread x 1" long) - c.
-3/16" hex wrench - d.
+1/8" pipe nipple (1/8" thread x 1" long) - c 3/16" hex wrench - d.
 Flat screwdriver - 2.
 Remove the 1/8" plug from the gas valve. - 3.
 Install the 1/8" pipe nipple into the gas valve. - 4.
 Attach the manometer to the pipe nipple. - 5.
 Turn on the water system and start the heater following the lighting & operating instructions on the label affixed inside the front access panel.
-If there is more than one pool/spa heater connected to the gas supply line, turn each of those appliances "ON" while testing the heater. - 6.
-Take a pressure reading with the heater running, the value should agree with those in Table 15.
-If the pressure is within the range of 1.8" 2.0" w.c. (natural) or 6.8" 7.0" w.c. (propane), then no further adjustment is needed. - 7.
-If the gas pressure does not meet the above requirements the regulator must be adjusted. - 8.
-Gas pressure regulator adjustment procedure: - a.
-Remove the screw cap over the regulator adjustment screw (see Figure 22). - b.
+If there is more than one pool/spa heater connected to the gas supply line, turn each of those appliances ON while testing the heater. - 6.
+Take a pressure reading with the heater running, the value should agree with those in Table 6.
+If the pressure is within the range of 1.8" - 2.0" w.c. (natural) or 6.8" - 7.0" w.c. (propane), then no further adjustment is needed. - 7.
+If the gas pressure does not meet the above requirements the regulator must be adjusted.

+- 8. Gas pressure regulator adjustment procedure: - a.
+Remove the screw cap over the regulator adjustment screw (see Figure 16). - b.
 Turn the regulator adjustment screw clockwise to increase pressure and counterclockwise to decrease pressure. - c.
 Replace the screw cap over the regulator adjustment screw.